The Developed Coach

 Should coaching be regulated?

-Should coaches be trained and / or developed?
+Should coaches be trained and / or developed to a recognised standard?

 Should coaching be more than a transitional fix?

 As a professional coach, or a professional who uses or commissions coaching, have you had the thought that Coaching will eventually need to operate to a minimum set of standards?
 The questions then become: who sets these standards?
 And what would they look like?

 If Coaching is an industry that needs regulation, then do we measure fitness purpose, by efficacy, by cost-effectiveness or by outputs?

 Or do we measure the inputs, the coaches themselves, for their level of dynamic intelligence?